JuanDavidPena/holbertonschool-zero_day/0x03-git/README.md

-This is te README file for this directory
+This is te README file for this directory and now I am updating it.